melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 ### OCaml compiler version

-While ReScript is compatible with the 4.06 version of the OCaml compiler, Melange is compatible with the version 4.14 (as of May 2023), and the Melange roadmap includes upgrading to the latest version of the compiler.
+ReScript is compatible with the 4.06 version of the OCaml compiler, while Melange is compatible with the version 4.14 (as of May 2023).

+The (Melange roadmap)[todo-fix-me.md] includes a milestone to upgrade to the latest version of the compiler 5.0.

 ### Editor integration